×

 People living in Chaguanas were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Chaguanas, it's important to pack lightweight and breathable clothing due to the tropical climate.
 You should also pack a few pieces of formal wear for special occasions or business meetings.
 Don't forget to pack your swimwear, as you'll likely spend a lot of time at the beach.
 Rain gear, such as a lightweight raincoat or umbrella, is also essential as the region experiences a rainy season.
 Comfortable walking shoes and sandals are a must, as you'll likely do a lot of walking and exploring.
 Pack all necessary toiletries, but keep in mind that most items can be purchased locally.
 Don't forget to pack any prescription medications you may need, along with a copy of your prescription.
 Bring along your important documents, such as your passport, driver's license, and any necessary immigration paperwork.
 It's also a good idea to have copies of these documents.
 If you plan on cooking, you might want to pack some of your favorite spices or non-perishable food items, as they may be hard to find locally.
 Pack your electronics, such as your laptop, phone, and chargers.
 An adapter may be necessary for your electronics, as the electrical outlets may be different from those in your home country.
-Lastly, bring items that will make your new place feel like home, such as photos, small keepsakes, or your favorite books," wrote one member in Chaguanas.
+Lastly, bring items that will make your new place feel like home, such as photos, small keepsakes, or your favorite books," explained one expat living in Chaguanas, Trinidad & Tobago.

 Where should I setup a bank account in Chaguanas?